ml-tooling/ml-project-template/README.md

 This repository contains an opinionated template project that can be easily adapted for all kinds of Machine Learning tasks.
 Typically, such project entails two main phases, _research_ and _production_.
 The template intends to guide practitioners to adopt some best practices with regards to:

-* research: structured prototyping phase for fast iterations
+* research: structured prototyping for fast iterations
 * production: reproducible, encapsulated solution via using Docker containers

 ---